-The following programs at Wilkes University are accredited by the Engineering Accreditation Commission (EAC) of ABET.
+The following programs with the Wilkes University Mechanical and Electrical Engineering Program are accredited by the Engineering Accreditation Commission (EAC) of ABET external website.

 Mission